NBJIN/PP3-Hangman-N/README.md

 - Heroku used to host Hangman game. - https://id.heroku.com/login
 - wordlists.py - A list of randomly generated words to be used to select a word to play, taken from (https://www.randomlists.com/)
 - ASCII Art Generator - http://patorjk.com/software/taag/#p=display&f=Shadow&t=Welcome%20To%20Hangman
+- The flowchart for this project was generated using the following website - https://www.smartdraw.com/

 #